Institute of Management Sciences (Lahore)

 The Institute of Management Sciences (IMS Lahore), formerly known as Pak-American Institute of Management Sciences (Pak-AIMS), is a project of AKEF (Al Karim Educational Foundation) established in Lahore, Pakistan in 1987 which offers undergraduate and graduate programs in management and computer sciences.

 The Rector of the institute is Khalid Ranjha in 2014.
 It is located in Gulberg, Lahore.

 Pak-AIMS was issued 'No Objections Certificate (NOC)' by the University Grants Commission, now known as the Higher Education Commission (Pakistan) for the award of charter in 1995.
 Consequently, the institute was chartered as Institute of Management Sciences (IMS) by the Government of Punjab (Pakistan) under the Punjab Ordinance XXIII of 2002 and given degree-awarding status.

 Government-recognized institution

-Institute of Management Sciences has 1,400 students at two campuses and 110 faculty members, who teach 170 courses in trimesters.
+Institute of Management Sciences has 1,400 students and 110 faculty members, who teach 170 courses in trimesters.
 This institute is officially accredited and recognized by the Higher Education Commission of Pakistan.